For Stoffel Vandoorne, it was only really a matter of ‘when’ he’d race in Formula 1 than ‘if’.

 In 2015, his second season in GP2, he stamped his authority on the championship with a performance so dominant that he rewrote the series’ record books.
 He secured the title with four races remaining, rounding out his two GP2 seasons with more race victories, points and podium finishes than any other driver in the championship’s history – which, lest one forgets, has also seen the talents of Lewis Hamilton, Nico Rosberg and Nico Hulkenberg.

 Last year, he dovetailed his role as McLaren Honda’s test and reserve driver to race in Japan’s hotly contested Super Formula championship – the country’s most prestigious single-seater series.
 Driving for Honda entrant, Docomo Team Dandelion, Stoff won two races, including the prestigious season finale at Suzuka, and finished the championship in fourth position – just five points’ shy of the winner, an almost unheard-of feat for a series rookie.

 More notably, Stoffel also made his Formula 1 debut, deputising for Fernando Alonso in the 2016 Bahrain Grand Prix.
 It was a last-minute call-up, which involved him flying overnight from a Super Formula test session in Japan to arrive at the Bahrain circuit hours ahead of the first Formula 1 practice session.

 Despite his inexperience – he had never driven the MP4-31 before the race weekend – he performed flawlessly, out-qualifying team-mate Jenson Button, and scoring the team’s first world championship point of the campaign.

 Stoffel graduated to a full-time race seat in 2017, working hard to compensate for the car’s deficiencies during a difficult maiden grand prix season.
-For 2018, with a year’s hard experience under his belt, Stoffel had the confidence and ability to extract the maximum from his beautiful papaya-liveried racer.
+It was a tough year, marked by multiple grid penalties for power unit changes, but seventh places in Singapore and Malaysia showed promise.